About Me And This Site

 Hello!

 So, I'm not a native Utahn.
-But I am pretty darn close.
-I'm a LONG-TIME resident.
+I am a LONG-TIME resident however.
 In fact, I've lived here far longer than I care to admit.

 I arrived in Utah on a plane from Canada many years ago with no intention of staying longer than 4 years.
 I came on an athletic scholarship for football as well as to study at the University of Utah.